Muhammad Munir Azhar: Early life

 He was born on 1 October 1941.
+He is currently living in his hometown in Chichawatni, Sahiwal.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-225 (Sahiwal-VI) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-225 (Sahiwal-VI) in the 2002 Pakistani general election but was unsuccessful.
 He received 32,244 votes and lost the seat to Chaudhry Muhammad Arshad Jutt.

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-163 (Sahiwal-IV) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-163 (Sahiwal-IV) in the 2008 Pakistani general election but was unsuccessful.
 He received 34,644 votes and lost to Malik Nauman Ahmad Langrial, a candidate of PML-Q.

-He was elected to the National Assembly as a candidate of PML-N from Constituency NA-163 (Sahiwal-IV) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of PML-N from Constituency NA-163 (Sahiwal-IV) in the 2013 Pakistani general election.
 He received 89,126 votes and defeated Malik Nauman Ahmad Langrial, a candidate of PML-Q.